codesnippetspro/code-snippets/readme.txt

 Most snippet-hosting sites tell you to add snippet code to your active theme's `functions.php` file, which can get rather long and messy after a while.
 Code Snippets changes that by providing a GUI interface for adding snippets and **actually running them on your site** just as if they were in your theme's `functions.php` file.

 Code Snippets provides graphical interface, similar to the Plugins menu, for managing snippets.
 Snippets can can be activated and deactivated, just like plugins.
 The snippet editor includes fields for a name, a visual editor-enabled description, tags to allow you to categorize snippets, and a full-featured code editor.
-Snippets can be exported for transfer to another side, either in XML for later importing by the Code Snippets plugin, or in PHP for creating your own plugin or theme
+Snippets can be exported for transfer to another side, either in JSON for later importing by the Code Snippets plugin, or in PHP for creating your own plugin or theme.

-If you have any feedback, issues, or suggestions for improvements please leave a topic in the [Support Forum](http://wordpress.org/support/plugin/code-snippets).
-If you like this plugin, or it is useful to you in any way, please review it on [WordPress.org](http://wordpress.org/support/view/plugin-reviews/code-snippets).
-If you'd like to contribute to the plugin's code or translate it into another language, please [fork the plugin on GitHub](https://github.com/sheabunge/code-snippets).
+If you have any feedback, issues, or suggestions for improvements please leave a topic in the [Support Forum](http://wordpress.org/support/plugin/code-snippets), or [join the community on Facebook](https://facebook.com/groups/codesnippetsplugin).

+If you like this plugin, or it is useful to you in some way, please consider reviewing it on [WordPress.org](http://wordpress.org/support/view/plugin-reviews/code-snippets).

+If you'd like to contribute to the plugin's code or translate it into another language, you can [fork the plugin on GitHub](https://github.com/sheabunge/code-snippets).

 = Translations =